dburles/modulepreload-link-relations/readme.md

 This package exports two functions:

 - `createResolveLinkRelations`
-  - Returns a function that returns an array of modules that can be preloaded for a module.
+  - Returns a function that returns an array of modules that can be preloaded for a specified module.
 An in-memory cache persists the resulting module import graph.
 - `formatLinkHeaderRelations`
   - A formatter that can be used to generate link relations for an HTTP [Link](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Link) entity-header.